-On 4 February 2020, the Macau government announced a 15-day closure of all casino operations in Macau, including those at Wynn Palace and Wynn Macau.
-Casino operations at Wynn Palace and Wynn Macau resumed on 20 February 2020 on a reduced basis.
-On 20 March 2020, our casino operations were fully restored in terms of tables, slot machines and electronic gaming stations being activated, however certain COVID-19 specific protective measures, such as various traveler quarantines, limiting the number of seats per table game, slot machine spacing, temperature checks, mask protection, requirements of COVID-19 negative test results for entry to gaming areas and health declarations remain in effect at the present time.
-Although all our properties are currently open, we cannot predict whether future closures would be appropriate or could be mandated.
-For instance, a confirmed COVID-19 case being found in the casinos in future could result in all casino operations in Macau, including those in Wynn Palace and Wynn Macau, being suspended by the Macau government.
+In response to and as part of a continuing effort to reduce the initial spread of COVID-19, our casino operations in Macau were closed temporarily pursuant to government directives.
+Since reopening, we have implemented certain COVID-19 specific protective measures.
+Currently, measures such as limiting the number of seats per table game, increasing the space between slot machines, temperature checks, and mask protection, health declarations and proof of negative COVID-19 test results for travelers seeking entry to Macau remain in effect at the present time.
+Although all of our properties are currently open, we cannot predict whether future closures, in full or in part, will occur.
+For instance, if a confirmed COVID-19 case is linked to a casino in Macau in the future, it could result in the suspension of all casino operations in Macau, including those of Wynn Palace and Wynn Macau.